emqxarchive/emqx-docs-en/source/commands.rst

 The './bin/emqx_ctl' command line could be used to query and administrate the *EMQ X* broker.

 ..
-WARNING:: Cannot work on Windows
+Warning:: under Windows OS the command line tool is './bin/emqx_ctl.cmd' .

 .. _command_status: